-How to upgrade your car stereo to Apple CarPlay and Android Auto: 5 of our favorites
+How to upgrade your car stereo to Apple CarPlay and Android Auto: 5 of our favorites (2020)

 CarPlay is Apple's answer to the car infotainment system.
 Run by your iPhone, CarPlay replaces the navigation, media, phone and messaging controls of your car with those of iOS — and even includes Siri.

 CarPlay also works with the touchscreen, buttons, knobs and dials of your car, making navigation as intuitive as it is on both your iPhone and you car's own system.
-But while CarPlay is mostly advertised as an option on a new car, there are multiple ways to bring CarPlay to your older vehicle by just using after-market options.
+For Android users, Android Auto works in a very similar way, and is often included as an option on head units with CarPlay installed.

-Obviously, such simplicity harks back to a time when car interiors and dashboards were simpler and more slab-sided than they are today.
+Obviously, such simplicity harks back to a time when car interiors and dashboards were sparse and more slab-sided than they are today.
 This design may not win many design awards.
 But it means older vehicles with poor stereos can be upgraded to the latest Silicon Valley has to offer.

-Apple CarPlay systems — which in most cases come with Android Auto too — tend to be double-DIM sized.
+Apple CarPlay systems — which in most cases come with Android Auto too — tend to be double-DIN sized.
 However some single-DIN systems exist where the display slides out of where a CD slot would be and flips upwards.

 Although a camera isn't included in the box, this Sony unit can be connected to a third-party reversing camera if you already have one installed, or are looking to buy one in the future.

 This head unit takes up a single DIN slot but has a large 9-inch display